 Located in the centre of Athens, Victoria square has been a meeting spot for migrants and refugees for years, with levels of crowdedness rising most acutely in the last year.
-As of 23 March, around 500 migrants and refugees were gathered there following the evacuation of the square by the Police.
+Until recently the congestion included more than 300 migrants and refugees staying there during the day and sleeping rough overnight at any one time.
+As of 16 March, around 50 migrants and refugees were gathered there following the evacuation of the square by the Police.
+About 300 migrants and refugees moved to Cheiden street which is located around 5 minutes from the square.